black-parrot/black-parrot/docs/debug_boot.md

 The default NBF boot sequence is as follows (waveforms shown from executing the "hello world" program):
 - reset is lowered.
 This must be lowered for 10 or more cycles. reset is raised.
 - The freeze register is set.
 This prevents BlackParrot from fetching or executing instructions.
 - I/O writes begin happening.
 There should be a single response for each request.
-These should look like the following:
+These should look like the following: (signals relative to: test_bp.tb.wrapper.unicore.dut.cache)

 ![I/O Writes](debug_io.png)

-- Configuration registers are set as seen below:
+- Configuration registers are set as seen below: (signals relative to: test_bp.tb.wrapper.unicore.dut.cfg)

 ![Configuration Registers](debug_cfgbus.png)

-- The program is loaded into the L2 cache:
+- The program is loaded into the L2 cache: (signals relative to: test_bp.tb.wrapper.unicore.dut.cache)

 ![Cache Transactions](debug_cache.png)

 - The cache will fetch allocated lines from the DRAM.
-(In simulation this will be zero, but in hardware this may be an arbitrary uninitialized value):
+(In simulation this will be zero, but in hardware this may be an arbitrary uninitialized value) (signals relative to test_bp.tb.wrapper.unicore.dut.cache):

 ![DMA Transactions](debug_dma.png)

 - The freeze register is lowered.
-Instructions begin to be fetched:
+Instructions begin to be fetched (signals relative to test_bp.tb.wrapper.unicore.dut.core_minimal.be.director):

 ![Begin Fetch](debug_freeze.png)

-- The register file should begin to see reads and writes:
+- The register file should begin to see reads and writes (signals relative to test_bp.tb.wrapper.unicore.dut.core_minimal.be.scheduler.int_regfile):

 ![Regfile](debug_rf.png)